Sharon Wardle

 Sharon Wardle (born 1964/5) is a British diplomat.
-She was the Ambassador to The Gambia from 2017.
-After the negotiations were complete to allow the Gambia to rejoin the commonweath she became the High Commissioner to The Gambia from 2018 to 2020.
-In 2021 she became the Ambassador to Algeria.
+She became the Ambassador to the Gambia in 2017.
+After the negotiations were complete to allow the Gambia to rejoin the Commonwealth, she became the High Commissioner to The Gambia from 2018 to 2020.
+From 2021 until 2025, she served as the Ambassador to Algeria.

 Career

-Wardle became a diplomat when she joined the Foreign, Commonwealth & Development Office in 1985.
+Wardle became a diplomat when she joined the Foreign, Commonwealth and Development Office in 1985.

 She was the Ambassador to The Gambia from 2017, taking over from Colin Crorkin.
 She became ambassador at a time when the Gambia had left the Commonwealth.
 At her first meeting with the President she assured him that the UK was keen for the Gambia's application to rejoin to proceed.

-In January 2020, she was acting on behalf of the Queen giving the Order of the British Empire as a result the 2019 Special Honours.
+In January 2020, she was acting on behalf of Queen Elizabeth II, giving the Order of the British Empire as a result the 2019 Special Honours.
 She awarded an OBE to Fatou Baldeh in recognition of her valuable efforts regarding advocating to ethnic communities in Scotland and a KBE to Professor Tumani Corrah.

 She was succeeded as the British ambassador in the Gambia by David Belgrove in August 2020.

 In 2021, she became the Ambassador to Algeria.
 She took over from Barry Lowen.
 Lowen became the ambassador in Mali.
 She noted that it had been a difficult three years for the country but that she was optimistic concerning Gambia's future.